BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 ## Samplers and Schedulers

 Samplers and schedulers are key elements in the image generation process, playing a crucial role in how images are created and refined.
-Due to the complexity and importance of this topic, a separate page has been dedicated to cover it in detail.
+Due to the complexity, a separate page has been dedicated to cover it in detail.
 Please refer to the [Samplers and Schedulers](samplers-and-schedulers.md) section for a comprehensive explanation of their features, pros and cons, and various use cases.